Raltegravir (By mouth)

 - Do not change the dose or stop using this medicine without checking first with your doctor.
 If you stop the medicine even for a short time, the virus may become harder to treat.
-Contact your doctor or pharmacist for a refill when your supply of this medicine is running low so you do not run out.
+Contact your doctor or pharmacist when your supply is running low so you do not run out.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the chewable tablets in the original package with the bottle tightly closed.
+Store the chewable tablets and film-coated tablets in the original package with the bottle tightly closed.
 Do not open the foil packet of powder for suspension until you are ready to use it.